The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 Kyoto

-Thanks to an invitation of Ryukoku University, in Summer 2011 I finally had the chance to visit Kyoto and some surrounding historic places, what a revelation in both art and architecture.
-With my affinity to Buddhist art and Yoga Tantra, and a background in Indian art, this was certainly the best place to go to in Japan, and to learn from.
-Besides the quality of the art and architecture I was fascinated by those aspects of early Japanese Buddhist art that document a loss in translation (as well as adaptation and subsequent reinterpretation) from the wider South Asian area to Japan.
-Take the iconic Ashura from the Kofukuji in Nara, is he really explainable on the basis of an Indic background or must he not much rather be interpreted against the Iranic/Zoroastrian interpretation of the world?
-I also can't decide if I would rather move to Amitabha's phoenix palace at Uji or his gigantic world of the Todaiji at Nara.
-This is what samsara and desire are all about, or not?
+Thanks to an invitation from Ryukoku University, in summer 2011 I finally had the chance to visit Kyoto and some surrounding historic places — what a revelation in both art and architecture.
+With my affinity for Buddhist art and Yoga Tantra, and a background in Indian art, this was certainly the best place in Japan to learn from.
+Beyond the quality of the art and architecture, I was fascinated by aspects of early Japanese Buddhist art that document a loss in translation (as well as adaptation and subsequent reinterpretation) from the wider South Asian region to Japan.
+Take the iconic Ashura from the Kofukuji in Nara.
+Is he really explainable on the basis of an Indic background, or must he not much rather be interpreted against the Iranian/Zoroastrian interpretation of the world?
+I also can't decide whether I would rather move to Amitābha's phoenix palace at Uji or to his gigantic world at Todaiji in Nara.
+This is what saṃsāra and desire are all about, is it not?

 New York